 Competence centre on climate change mitigation in energy intensive industries

 On behalf of the Federal Environment Ministry (BMU), Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH has commenced work on creating a competence centre on climate change mitigation in energy intensive industries (Kompetenzzentrum für Klimaschutz in energieintensiven Industrien (KEI)).
-In close collaboration with research institutions, industrial enterprises and organisations at national, EU and international level, the KEI will develop technology-based, market-oriented solutions for use in decarbonising energy intensive processes – in the steel and cement industries, for example.
+In close collaboration with research institutions, industrial enterprises and organisations at national, EU and international level, the KEI will develop technology-based, market-oriented solutions for use in decarbonising energy intensive industries – in the steel and cement sectors, for example.

 Climate change mitigation in energy intensive industry